eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

     - read from FS, sort lowest id with valid timestamp
     - report based on winning id compared to self.id etc.

+We have also discussed the possibility of an automated notification service whereby pipelines can be triggered automatically in the event that a new cluster has just been created.

 ## Consequences

 - deveopers have the responsibility for deployment to clusters; 'you built it;
   you run it' applies
+- software needs to be developed with the above environment in mind
 - SRE has the responsibility for notifications about cluster events
 - SRE provides tooling to help deployments to the clusters and manage failovers automatically.
-- software needs to be developed with the above environment in mind